 Blackboard is the primary course delivery platform.
 All online classes take advantage of this rich learning resource.
 You will have a single log in location to access all of your course materials, as well as communicate with the instructor and your fellow classmates.
 Complete the Orientation to get a sense of the online resources that are available to you.

-Email (electronic mail) is mail that is electronically transmitted by your computer.
-Email sends your messages instantaneously.
 Email within Blackboard is intended only for communication with the instructor and others in the course, and does not communicate outside the boundary of the course.
 It can be used to share ideas, ask questions or share documents (which can be attached to an email and distributed electronically).
 As a result, you will need to return regularly to your Blackboard site to retrieve and send email for your courses.

-Threaded Discussion (Bulletin Board)
+Threaded Discussion (Discussion Board)

-Threaded discussions, also known as bulletin boards, provide opportunities for learners to carry on "conversations" around specific topics even though individuals access the discussion at different times (asynchronously).
+Threaded discussions, also known as discussion boards, provide opportunities for learners to carry on "conversations" around specific topics even though individuals access the discussion at different times (asynchronously).
 Threaded discussions start with a topic proposed by an instructor or student, then others respond either to the question or statement, or to another response.
 This tool allows for new discussions outside of class, or for the continuation of discussions started in class.
 Unlike a real classroom discussion, you are not forced to respond immediately, so take a little time to reflect on the discussion prior to responding.
 This can make for a much more meaningful discussion for everyone.

 Assignment Drop Box